 - Can members have outside jobs?

-- But how do you make money as an Acorn member?
+- How do you make personal money as an Acorn member?

 - Once you’re a member, how often can you leave the farm?